shenjunru/amdr/README.md

 ===========================================

 amdr.js is a small and very fast AMD-compliant asynchronous loader.
-Size: less than 8KB (3.2KB gzipped) using YUI Compressor.
+Size: less than 7KB (3KB gzipped) using UglifyJS.

 ----------------------------------------